 Investment contract liabilities for the account of segregated fund unit holders are payable or transferable on demand.
 The offsetting net investments for the account of segregated fund unit holders is shown on the same basis as these assets would be liquidated when necessary to settle the liability.
-These cash flows are shown in the "within 1 year" column.
+These cash flows are shown in the "On demand or within 1 year or less" column.